sapcc/limes/docs/operators/config.md

 The `nova.extra_specs` parameter can be used to control how flavors are enumerated.
 Only those flavors will be considered which have all the extra specs noted in this map, with the same values as defined in the configuration file.
 This is particularly useful to filter Ironic flavors, which usually have much larger root disk sizes.

-If the `nova.use_placement_api` parameter is set, capacity and usage data is gathered from the Placement API instead of from Nova's hypervisor list.
-The data from the Placement API is usually more reliable, but the Placement API may not be available in all OpenStack installations, so it remains opt-in for now.

 When subcapacity scraping is enabled (as shown above), subcapacities will be scraped for the respective resources.
 Each subcapacity corresponds to one Nova aggregate.
 If the `nova.hypervisor_type_pattern` parameter is set, only the capacity